apHarmony/jsharmony-cms-host/README.md

 The following options are available:

---user [username]            - CMS server login username --password [password]        - CMS server login password --host-id [host_id]          - ID of the host, to be displayed in the CMS deployment wizard
+--username [username]        - CMS server login username --password [password]        - CMS server login password --host-id [host_id]          - ID of the host, to be displayed in the CMS deployment wizard
                                  If not specified, current machine name will be used